openforis/sepal-doc/docs/source/cli/ofgt.rst

 .. code-block:: console

     cd ~
-- As oft-gapfill only allows even number of bands, first, we need to adjust the number of bands of landsat t1.tif (7 bands) landsat t2.tif (6 bands):
+- As oft-gapfill only allows even number of bands, first, we need to adjust the number of bands of :code:`landsat_t1.tif` (7 bands) landsat t2.tif (6 bands):
-- oft-gapfill takes as input an image stack of the anchor (landsat t2.tif ) and the filler (landsat t1.tif ): oft−stack −o stack . tif landsat t2 . tif landsat t1 6bands . tif
+- oft-gapfill takes as input an image stack of the anchor (landsat t2.tif ) and the filler (:code:`landsat_t1.tif` ): oft−stack −o stack . tif landsat t2 . tif landsat t1 6bands . tif
 - Gapfilling with mask of the scan-line using a simple mask created with oft-calc in two steps:
 Rules: